 "North Pole" arborvitae is the brand name of a shrub technically known as Thuja occidentalis 'Art Boe.'
 That cultivar name comes from the plant developer responsible for its existence, Arthur Boe.
-You have to admit the brand name is catchier, which is why it's more commonly used (sorry, Arthur).

 What It Is and How It Grows